Jack-Coutts/ensembl-ftp-etl/README.md

 ## Introduction

 This repo contains a Python script for extracting, transforming, and loading (ETL) gene information from [GTF](https://www.ensembl.org/info/website/upload/gff.html) files downloaded from the [Ensembl plants FTP server](https://ftp.ensemblgenomes.ebi.ac.uk/pub/plants/).
 The script was done as a timed task and completed in approx 2.5 hours.
-The task specifi

 ## Features